popekim/dev-docs-en/coding-standards/csharp.md

     i. private methods
     ```

-28. Function overloading must be avoided in most cases
+28. If parameter types are general, function overloading must be avoided

     Use: